Robert Linzee

-Admiral Robert Linzee (1739 – 4 October 1804) was an officer of the Royal Navy who served during the American War of Independence, and the French Revolutionary and Napoleonic Wars.
+Admiral of the Blue Robert Linzee (1739 – 4 October 1804) was a Royal Navy officer who served in the American War of Independence and the French Revolutionary and Napoleonic Wars.

 Linzee entered the navy and was promoted to lieutenant during the Seven Years' War.
 He was advanced to his own commands shortly before the outbreak of the American War of Independence and served off the North American coast and in the Caribbean during that conflict.
 He saw important service against privateers as a frigate captain before advancing to command a ship of the line despite the loss of one of his ships.
 He saw action in several important battles, commanding a ship at the Battle of the Saintes and at the Battle of the Mona Passage.
 Left without a ship after the peace, he briefly commissioned a ship during the Spanish Armament, but paid her off after the crisis passed.

 He was back in service after the outbreak of the French Revolutionary Wars, taking a ship out to the Mediterranean, and quickly being appointed a commodore with orders to assist the Corsican patriots against the French.
 Linzee commanded a small squadron in the area supporting Corsican and British efforts to dislodge the French.
 He later became a junior flag officer in the Mediterranean Fleet.
 He fought in two fleet actions in 1795, at Genoa and then at Hyères Islands.
 He returned to Britain shortly after Sir John Jervis took over command in the Mediterranean.
 He did not serve at sea again, though he continued to be promoted, rising to the rank of admiral of the blue before his death in 1804.

 Family and early life

-Robert Linzee was born in Portsmouth, Hampshire in 1739, the youngest child of five sons and five daughters born to Edward Linzee and his wife Anne Newnham.
+Robert Linzee was born in Portsmouth, Hampshire in 1739 and baptised there on 13 February 1740, the youngest child of five sons and five daughters born to Edward Linzee and his wife Anne Newnham.
 Edward Linzee was a burgess and several times mayor of Portsmouth and the Linzees were a significant local family.

-Robert Linzee was baptised on 13 February 1740 and entered the navy and saw service during the Seven Years' War, being promoted to lieutenant on 29 January 1761.
+Linzee entered the navy and saw service during the Seven Years' War, being promoted to lieutenant on 29 January 1761.
 He was advanced to commander on 25 November 1768 and given command of the 10-gun sloop HMS Viper, based at Boston in 1769.
 His promotion to post-captain followed soon after, on 3 October 1770, and took command of the 50-gun HMS Romney that month.
 Romney was at this time flying the broad pennant of Commodore Samuel Hood, and Linzee remained in command until she was paid off in March 1771.